Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ### Verify the New Heroku Remote

-Creating a Heroku app will add a new git remote to our project!
+Creating a Heroku app will add a new Git remote to our project!
+A Git remote is a destination to which we can `git push`!

-We will get a new git remote automatically named `heroku`.
-This git remote points exactly to where Heroku keeps and serves our code!
+The new Git remote will be named `heroku`.
+This Git remote points exactly to where Heroku keeps and serves our code!

 Confirm that we have a `heroku` remote by running this command: